 College recruiting is certain to become increasingly difficult for coaches in the months ahead.
-Decisions will need to be made quickly and only the athletes who work hard during the downtime will be ready to stand out when ID clinics and tournaments resume.
+Decisions will need to be made quickly.
+Only the athletes who work hard during the downtime will be ready to stand out when ID clinics and tournaments resume.
 Now is not the time to sit still or lose focus!

 To help ensure you're sharp, fit and strong when you're back on the pitch, in the coming weeks I will be posting essential recruiting advice for you on my blog.